History of the Georgia Institute of Technology: Postwar changes and unrest (1944–1956)

 Founded as the Georgia School of Technology, the school assumed its present name on July 1, 1948, to reflect a growing focus on advanced technological and scientific research.
 The name change was first proposed on June 12, 1906, but did not gain momentum until Blake R. Van Leer's presidency.
 Unlike similarly named universities such as the Massachusetts Institute of Technology and the California Institute of Technology, the Georgia Institute of Technology is a public university.
 Concurrent with the name change, President Emeritus Marion L. Brittain published The Story of Georgia Tech, the first comprehensive, book-length history of the school.

 The Southern Technical Institute (STI) was founded by Tech's president and active U.S. Army Colonel Blake R. Van Leer in 1948 in barracks on the campus of Naval Air Station Atlanta (now DeKalb Peachtree Airport) in Chamblee, northeast of Atlanta.
 At that time, all colleges in Georgia were considered extensions of the state's four research universities, and the Southern Technical Institute belonged to Georgia Tech.
 STI was established as an engineering technology school, to help military personnel returning from World War II gain hands-on experience in technical fields.
 Around 1958, the school moved to Marietta, to land donated by Dobbins Air Force Base.
 STI was split from Georgia Tech in 1981, at a time when most other regional schools separated from the University of Georgia, Georgia State University, and Georgia Southern University.

 The only women that had attended Georgia Tech did so through the School of Commerce.
 After it was removed in 1931, women were not able to enroll at Tech until president Blake R. Van Leer successfully pushed through a second attempt to do so in 1952.
 After the first women were admitted to Tech, the presidents wife Ella Lillian Wall Van Leer complimented this with a support network for women at Tech.
-She lobbied the Women's Chamber of Commerce to setup the first scholarship for female students.
-Ella would later encourage Alpha Xi Delta to setup an official chapter in 1954, however they lacked the 25 students necessary for a chapter.
+She lobbied the Women's Chamber of Commerce to set up the first scholarship for female students.
+Ella would later encourage Alpha Xi Delta to set up an official chapter in 1954, however they lacked the 25 students necessary for a chapter.
 The sorority made a special exception and officially founded a chapter at a private ceremony hosted by the Van Leers.
 This would be the first sorority at an engineering school.
-The president's daughter Maryly Van Leer Peck was National Chair of Student Affairs at Society of Women Engineers at the time and helped Tech setup a chapter near campus.
+The president's daughter Maryly Van Leer Peck was National Chair of Student Affairs at Society of Women Engineers at the time and helped Tech set up a chapter near campus.
 In 1952 women could only enroll in programs not offered at other universities in Georgia.
-In 1968 the Board of Regents voted to allow women to enroll in all programs at Tech.
+In 1968 the board of regents voted to allow women to enroll in all programs at Tech.
 Also in 1968, Helen E. Grenga became Georgia Tech's first full-tenured female engineering professor.
 The first women's dorm, Fulmer Hall, opened in 1969.
 Women constituted 31.1 percent of the undergraduates and 25.5 percent of the graduate students enrolled in fall 2010.